learn-co-curriculum/phase-3-sql-table-relations-relational-database-basics/README.md

 ## Conclusion

 Now that we understand the general concept and utility of a relational database, and have a working definition of SQL, we're ready to move forward.
 In this unit, we'll be learning the basics of SQL to create and manage our own database tables.

-## Look Ahead

-Later on, we'll learn how to connect our Ruby applications to our SQL databases.
-For example, a basic web application that you're likely to build in the future might have many users.
-So far, we've learned how to build a Ruby `User` class that produces user objects.
-But, we don't yet know how to store those users and their details.
-If a user signs up for their app and then we loose all their information immediately, we're not likely to be providing a very popular app.
-We need a way to take our Ruby objects, store them in a database and retrieve them at the appropriate time, for example when an existing user signs back in to our app.

-We've already built out domain models in which instances of classes are related to one another.
-With the SQL skills we'll be learning in this unit, we'll be able to put it all together and build apps that actually save data.